LiveRamp/kube_deploy_tools/documentation/deploy.md

 ## Releasing a deploy artifact from Jenkins

-To release the deploy artifact from your Jenkins build:
+To release the Kubernetes manifests of a deploy artifact uploaded to Artifactory by your Jenkins build, find the build name in Jenkins and specify the cluster target and environment as specified in your deploy.yml:

 ```bash
 # Ensure that you have the same version of kube_deploy_tools in Gemfile.lock